 John Dory’s scientific name is Zeus faber, and they form part of the class Actinopterygii.
 Members of this class have fins supported by rays of dermal bone instead of cartilage.

-In addition, they belong to the family Zeidae whose members are usually flat, with deep bodies, large heads, protruding mouths, and long fins.
+In addition, they belong to the family Zeidae, whose members are usually flat, with deep bodies, large heads, protruding mouths, and long fins.

 Their common name, John Dory, is thought to come from the French language “Jaune doré,” which means “golden yellow,” and corresponds well with their coloring.
 However, this has never been proven.

-Three Different Types of John Dory
+Three Different Types of Dory Fish

-- King Dory
+- King Dory (Cyttus traversi)

-- Silver Dory
+- Silver Dory (Cyttus australis)

-- Mirror Dory
+- Mirror Dory (Zenopsis nebulosa)

 How to Identify a John Dory: Appearance and Description

 The John Dory is a funny-looking fish because, from the sides, it is oval-shaped and has a broad body, but when the dory turns to the side, it almost disappears because it is laterally compressed.
 They are silvery-yellow with horizontal lines starting at the head and extending down to the tail.
-However, their most prominent feature are the black dots on either side of their body.
+However, their most prominent feature is the black dots on either side of their body.
 In addition, they have large eyes and a protruding mouth.

-Their spine consists of big strong thorns that look similar to a rooster’s crest, which is why they are called roosterfish in some parts of the globe, but it is not an official name and causes confusion because there is another species with the same name.
+Their spine consists of big, strong thorns that look similar to a rooster’s crest, which is why they are called roosterfish in some parts of the globe, but it is not an official name and causes confusion because there is another species with the same name.

-Interestingly, John Dories have 2 dorsal fins, unlike most fish, who only have one.
-In addition, as they age, they develop long filaments in the ends of their dorsal fins.
+Their body is covered with rough, spiny scales, and the rays of the anal and dorsal fins have strong spines at the base that connect them to the body.
+Interestingly, John Dories have 2 dorsal fins, unlike most fish, which only have one.
+In addition, as they age, they develop long filaments at the ends of their dorsal fins.

+Their eyes are very large and typically have a yellowish or silvery appearance, which helps them spot prey in dim light.
 They are big fish that reach lengths of 2 feet and can weigh a whopping 12 pounds!

 John Dory Population and Conservation Status

+There is not much information about the John Dory’s current conservation status, but it’s not as heavily fished as other species in the same environment.
 However, they are gaining popularity because of their sweet and delicious meat and are targeted explicitly by bottom trawling, which is extremely destructive to their habitat.

 Predators, Prey, and Threats